Cyprus says it could take up to 300 preferably Christian refugees

 The island, split in a Turkish invasion in 1974 after a brief Greek inspired coup, is home to large populations of both Greek Orthodox Christian Greek Cypriots in the south and Sunni Muslim Turkish Cypriots in the north.

-Hasikos is a minister in Cyprus's internationally recognised government, which effectively controls only the south, run by Greek Cypriots.
+Hasikos is a minister in Cyprus's internationally recognized government, which effectively controls only the south, run by Greek Cypriots.

 Despite its proximity to Syria, refugees tend to shun the island because of its isolation relative to the rest of the EU, and the difficulties of getting out.